iliakarimi/textfx/docs/examples.md

 ---

-Enjoy experimenting with Textfx v2.2! 🎉
+Enjoy experimenting with Textfx! 🎉